peterkhe1999/CheatSheet/OSEP/README.md

 End Function
 ```

-When most antivirus products emulate the execution of a document, they **rename** it.
-During execution, check the name of the document and if it is not the same as the one we originally provided => the execution has been emulated => exit the code
+When most AV products emulate the execution of a document, they **rename** it.

+=> During execution, check the name of the document and if it is not the same as the one we originally provided

+=> the execution has been emulated

+=> exit the code

 Generates a Meterpreter reverse shell provided that our file is named `runner.doc`